 Played straight and subverted.
 Unlike the first game, there is no weapon skill progression, so your combat skills are at max from the very beginning of the game.
 At the same time, the Universal Ammo system makes a full Rambo run less viable than the first game, as you will run out of ammo unlike you use at least some stealth.

-After the End: The game takes place after the Collapse, that is, a complete breakdown of social, political and economic order that occurred as a result of the events of Deus Ex.
+After the End: The game takes place after the Collapse, that is, a complete breakdown of social, political and economic order that occurred as a result of the events of the first game.